Held hostage by ransomware. Now what?

 Report the cyberattack to:

 • The police.
-The Digital Trust Center (DTC), part of the Ministry of Economic Affairs and Climate, has tips on how to report cybercrime to the police.
+The Digital Trust Center (DTC), part of the Ministry of Economic Affairs, has tips on how to report cybercrime to the police.

 • The Fraud Help Desk (in Dutch).
 This foundation provides information and tips on current fraud to individuals and businesses.